rishabh7823/advanced-DCDC/README.md

 ### FP+PP
 * It bassically means floring the chip
 * Chip floor - planning : partition the chip die between different system building blacks and place the I/O pads
-* Macro floor planning : we difine Dimensions,Pin location,raws definition
+* Macro floor planning : we difine Dimensions,Pin location,raw definition
-* Power planning : The chip is pawered by VCC,VDD and they are conected to each other . they us uper metal layers hence have less resistance
+* Power planning : The chip is powered by VCC,VDD and they are connected to each other.they use upper metal layers hence have less resistance

 ### Place
 * Place the cells on the floor plan rows,aligned with the sites are placed near to each other to low the resistance
 * usually done in 2 steps : Global,Detailed
-* Glogal teris to find optinal positions for all cells and the cells could overlap
+* Global terris to find optinal positions for all cells and the cells could overlap
 * Detailed are mininally alterd and the cells does not overlap

 ### Clock tree synthesis